open/close all folders

 - Episode 50: Freeman almost shotguns another security guard, is disappointed in his lack of stamina and self-preservation instinct, and finally uses him as a decoy to escape another Gargantua.
 He also needs an airstrike map of the whole world.

 - Episode 51: Freeman laments his One-Man Army status while navigating through Snark mines, only find himself at a dead end.

-- Episode 52: Gordon ponders if he's taking the longest possible route through the facility while hopping in and out of water, avoiding mines, sharks, and automated guns while he and the military keep each other's life interesting.
+- Episode 52: Freenab ponders if he's taking the longest possible route through the facility while hopping in and out of water, avoiding mines, sharks, and automated guns while he and the military keep each other's life interesting.
 Also, more rockets, another dead tank, and a suspiciously quiet elevator.